marcinjahn/technology-notebook/src/docs/programming/angular/ngrx.md

 ### Reducers

-Reducers handle actions.
+Reducers handle actions in the context of the store.
 A single reducer will handle all the actions of a specific entity kind (like a Product).
 The store in our app is built with the help of reducers!

 Reducer is a function that is invoked anytime some action is dispatched (and at the bootstrap of our app!).
 It receives two parameters: